AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 This is especially useful when you are launching with the client image you built locally.

-By default if the launching is successful, three `image_view` windows and one `cartographer` window would appear on the screen:
+By default, if the launch is successful, three `image-view` windows and one `cartographer` window would appear on the screen:

 ![demo-launch](assets/launch-vis.png)